8 Ways to Develop Resilience During Uncertain Times

 8) Make Time for Fun

 My friend, you need them.
 You need to balance hardship with lightheartedness.
-And just a little goes a long way.
+Just a little goes a long way.
 To use a well-worn cliche’, “Just do it!”

 A Bible verse and Encouraging Thoughts